`Black America’s attorney general’ seems to be everywhere

 “I wanted to understand why people on the white side of the tracks had it so good and Black people on our side of the tracks had it so bad,” he wrote.

-He often recounts how he learned about the world by reading the newspaper to his grandmother and how his mother taught him the story of famed civil rights lawyer Thurgood Marshall, who became his hero.
+He often recounts the story of learning about the world by reading the newspaper to his grandmother and how it was his mother who taught him about famed civil rights lawyer Thurgood Marshall.

-“He has always gravitated toward leadership and being the answer to injustice,” said Sean Pittman, an attorney who has been his friend for 30 years, since they met at Florida State University.
-There, Crump was president of the Black Student Union and led protests to bring attention to how the school recruited and treated Black students.
+At Florida State University, Crump was president of the Black Student Union and led protests to bring attention to how the school recruited and treated Black students.

 But his rise from personal injury attorney to a voice of Black America began in 2013 when he represented the family of Trayvon Martin, a teenager killed by a neighborhood watch volunteer in Florida.
 He then took on the case for the family of Michael Brown who was fatally shot by a white officer near St. Louis.

 Crump organized marches and brought media attention to both of their deaths — each happening during the rise of the Black Lives Matter movement.

 He has gone on to win financial settlements in about 200 police brutality cases.
 In March, the city of Minneapolis agreed to pay $27 million to settle a civil lawsuit from George Floyd’s family, which Crump said is the largest pretrial civil rights lawsuit settlement ever.